phbradley/knotted_designs/README.md

 new design calculations, since design methods have advanced so dramatically in the past couple of years.
-The key concept in this paper is very simple: that you can get a $(p,q)$ torus-knot backbone by designing a $q$-repeat protein with a repeat-repeat rotation angle of $p * 360/ q$ degrees.
+The key concept in this paper is very simple: that you can get a $(p,q)$ torus-knot backbone by designing a $q$-repeat protein with a repeat-repeat rotation angle of $(p * 360/ q)$ degrees.
 This would be straightforward to implement in some of the modern hallucination- or diffusion-based approaches to tandem repeat protein design.
-Also, we've included a large set (~60k) of pre-built trefoil and pentafoil design models in the download below.
+Also, we've included a large set of pre-built trefoil and pentafoil design models (~60k) in the download below, for anyone who wants to dig in.
+It would take many hours of cluster computing to regenerate those pre-built models.

 # Repository contents: